turbot/steampipe-plugin-oci/docs/tables/oci_devops_project.md

   lifecycle_state <> 'ACTIVE';
 ```

-### List projects that are created in last 30 days
+### List projects that are created in the last 30 days

 ```sql
 select